-1. To begin with the providers: Of the \$86 billion in care the uninsured received in 2008, about \$56 billion was uncompensated care provided by hospitals, doctors, clinics, and health-care systems.
-That \$56 billion exceeds the gross domestic product of some 70 percent of the world's nations.
-Covering The Uninsured 399, 403; see T. Serafin, Just How Much is \$60 Billion?, Forbes Magazine (June 27, 2006).
-All hospitals and health care providers, large and small, shoulder these uncompensated-care costs.
+13 This is derived by subtracting \$30 billion in uninsured self-payment from the \$86 billion total.
+See supra at 10.
+Of the \$56 billion in uncompensated care, some domestic product of some 70 percent of the world's nations.
+Covering The Uninsured 399, 403; see T. Serafin, Just How Much is \$60 Billion?, Forbes Magazine (June 27, 2006).14 All hospitals and health care providers, large and small, shoulder these uncompensated-care costs.
 See National Ass'n of Pub.
-Hosp.
-Health Sys., What is a Safety Net Hospital?
-1 (2008).
-But the costs fall particularly heavily on "core safety-net" hospitals-the term for hospitals or health systems that serve a substantial share of uninsured, Medicaid, and other vulnerable patients.
-Institute of Med., America's Health Care Safety Net: Intact But
+Hosp. & Health Sys., What is a Safety Net Hospital?
+1 (2008).15 But the costs fall particularly heavily on "core safety-net" hospitals-the term for hospitals or health systems that serve a substantial share of uninsured, Medicaid, and other vulnerable patients.
+Institute of Med., America's Health Care Safety Net: Intact But Endangered (2000).16 For these hospitals, uncompensated care amounts to some 21 percent of total costs.
+What is a Safety Net Hospital?
+1.